If Kanye Keeps His Grammys In A Sock Drawer, What Does He Display On His Mantlepiece?

 Union Jack flag, signed by Mr Hudson, Estelle & more

-Let’s face it, Kanye just doesn’t understand what’s cool.
+Let’s face it, Kanye just doesn’t understand what’s cool in the UK.
 Sure, he’s lining Hud Mo’s pockets nicely at the moment, but that’s no excuse for collaborating with Mr Hudson, Chris Martin, La Roux and Estelle.
 It’s gotten so bad that when he comes over to London he DJs at Le Baron instead of Bussey Building.
 Someone give him print this out and give him a copy.

 Wedding photo (with Jay Z edited in)